mirage/mirage-www/tmpl/blog/MSA00.md

 II.
 Problem Description

 Generating this 16bit identifier was not done in a unique manner.
-When multiple pages share an identifier, and are requested to be transmitted, the first successful response will mark all pages with this identifier free, event those still waiting to be transmitted.
+When multiple pages share an identifier, and are requested to be transmitted via the wire, the first successful response will mark all pages with this identifier free, even those still waiting to be transmitted.
 Once marked free, the MirageOS application fills the page for another chunk of data.
-This leads to corrupted packets be sent, and can lead to disclosure of memory intended for another recipient.
+This leads to corrupted packets being sent, and can lead to disclosure of memory intended for another recipient.

-The receiving side uses a similar mechanism, which is also fixed.

 III.
 Impact

 This issue discloses memory intended for another recipient.
 All versions before mirage-net-xen 1.4.2 are affected.
-On the receiving side, incoming data may be corrupted (eventually even mutated while being processed).
+The receiving side uses a similar mechanism, which may lead to corrupted incoming data (eventually even mutated while being processed).

 Version 1.5.0, released on 8th January, already assigns unique identifiers for transmission.
 Received pages are copied into freshly allocated buffers before